siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

   <figcaption>Source: <a href="https://commons.wikimedia.org/wiki/File:A_possum_and_a_movie_camera_1943.jpg">Wikimedia Commons</a> </figcaption>
 </figure>

-Responsive images can be challenging to set up, from manually writing markup to generating the images.
+Responsive images can be challenging to set up, from writing markup to generating the images.
 We can make this job much easier by using Cloudinary and Eleventy.
-[Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/oq6yrskcixnvxvj1ofc0) can host and transform our images, making the generation of multiple file formats and sizes a matter of adding a param to a URL.
-[Eleventy](https://www.11ty.dev/) is a hot JavaScript-based static site generator that requires no client-side JavaScript, making it performant by default.
+[Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/oq6yrskcixnvxvj1ofc0) can host and transform our images, making generation of many file formats and sizes a matter of adding a param to a URL.
+[Eleventy](https://www.11ty.dev/) is a hot JavaScript-based static site generator.
+It requires no client-side JavaScript, making it performant by default.

-Originally, I did not set up Cloudinary on my Eleventy blog because I used to have just a handful of images.
-I would create srcsets and formats manually [using ImageMagick and cwebp](https://github.com/siakaramalegos/images-on-the-command-line).
-But then, I got excited about using [structured data](https://developers.google.com/search/docs/guides/search-gallery) for SEO, and the image generation job got a LOT more complicated with more sizes and cropping.
+Originally, I did not set up Cloudinary on my Eleventy blog because I had a handful of images.
+I would create srcsets and formats [using ImageMagick and cwebp](https://github.com/siakaramalegos/images-on-the-command-line).
+But then, I got excited about using [structured data](https://developers.google.com/search/docs/guides/search-gallery) for SEO.
+The image generation job got a LOT more complicated with more sizes and cropping.

-In this post, first I'll go over how I think about serving responsive, performant images.
+In this post, first I'll go over how to serve responsive, performant images.
 Then, I'll show you how I implemented Cloudinary image hosting in Eleventy using [Eleventy shortcodes](https://www.11ty.dev/docs/shortcodes/).

 ## What's in an `<img>`?
 Let's take a look at a "fully-loaded" image tag in HTML: